plone/training/behaviors2.rst

     We are going to store the information in an annotation.
 Not because it is needed but because you will find code that uses annotations and need to understand the implications.

-    `Annotations`_ in Zope/Plone mean that data won't be stored directly on an object but in an indirect way and with namespaces so that multiple packages can store information under the same attribute, without coliding.
+    `Annotations`_ in Zope/Plone mean that data won't be stored directly on an object but in an indirect way and with namespaces so that multiple packages can store information under the same attribute, without colliding.

     So using annotations avoids namespace conflicts.
 The cost is an indirection.
-The dictionary is persistent so must be stored separately.
-Also, one could give attributes a name containing a namespace prefix to avoid naming collisisons.
+The dictionary is persistent so it has to be stored separately.
+Also, one could give attributes a name containing a namespace prefix to avoid naming collisions.

 .. only:: presentation